chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

-# concurrent execution of two or more parts of a program for maximum utilization of CPU.
+# Concurrent execution of two or more parts of a program for maximum utilization of CPU.
 In java each execution is called threads

 # Threads can be created by:
 	1. Extending thread class